percona/everest-doc/docs/release-notes/Percona-Everest-1.2.0-(2024-09-09).md

 ## New features

-- [EVEREST-1035](https://perconadev.atlassian.net/browse/EVEREST-1035): Add backup retention option for PG
+- [EVEREST-1035](https://perconadev.atlassian.net/browse/EVEREST-1035): We've now included **Retention copies** for PostgreSQL as well when setting up backup schedules.

-- [EVEREST-1103](https://perconadev.atlassian.net/browse/EVEREST-1103): Restrict actions based on RBAC
+- [EVEREST-1103](https://perconadev.atlassian.net/browse/EVEREST-1103): Starting with Percona Everest 1.2.0, we've restricted actions based on RBAC roles, ensuring that users are explicitly granted access to the resources required for their specific roles.
+This enhances security and simplifies access control processes.

-- [EVEREST-1142](https://perconadev.atlassian.net/browse/EVEREST-1142): Add command for validating RBAC policy
+- [EVEREST-1142](https://perconadev.atlassian.net/browse/EVEREST-1142): We have now added a [new command](../administer/rbac.md#validate-your-rbac-policy) for validating your RBAC policy to ensure that your RBAC policies are working as expected.

 - [EVEREST-1240](https://perconadev.atlassian.net/browse/EVEREST-1240): Add support for PG Operator v2.4.1